 When determining if the appropriate financing should be looked at as an SBA loan, we look for common reasons to acquire SBA financing:

-When looking to extend amortizations past what traditional commercial financing will allow.
-Use of Proceeds:
+The SBA loan can extend amortizations past what traditional commercial financing will allow.
+Extended amortization examples include:

-CIBC is an SBA National Preferred Lending Partner (PLP), meaning we have the ability to turn your application around more quickly with lending decisions made by the bank.
+As an SBA National PLP, we have the ability to turn your application around more quickly with lending decisions made by the bank.